Develop the Skills All Organizations Need

 - Get the extra push you need to be successful from professors who care about your success and constantly mentor, motivate, and encourage you

-In addition to general education requirements, you will need to complete the following courses:
+In addition to general education requirements, as a mass communications major, you will need to complete the following courses for the Bachelor of Arts in Communication degree:

 Major Requirements – 60 Credits